EXPLAINER: The significance of China's new space station - WTMJ

 The three-member crew is due to stay for three months in the station’s main living module, named Tianhe, or Heavenly Harmony.
 They will be carrying out science experiments and maintenance, space walks and preparing the facility to receive two additional modules next year.

-The mission also revives China’s crewed space program after a five-year hiatus.
+The launch Thursday also revives China’s crewed space program after a five-year hiatus.
 With Thursday’s launch, China has now sent 14 astronauts into space since it first achieved the feat in 2003, becoming the third country after the former Soviet Union and the U.S. to do so.

 WHY IS CHINA BUILDING THE STATION?